 We can’t blame her original authors, though.
 When Singapore gained independence and the Constitution was cobbled together, the circumstances were not like that.

-Political uncertainty, an immature economic infrastructure, housing shortage, high unemployment, and poverty asked for a no-frills government before anything else.
+Political uncertainty, an immature economic infrastructure, housing shortage, high unemployment and poverty asked for a no-frills government before anything else.
 Setting the republic on her feet, ensuring her survival and then her development and economic prosperity – these were considered the priorities.
 Not the arts.
 The Constitution reflects that.
-The non-thematisation of the arts in the media at the time reflects that.
-The arts even being some kind of non-word at times reflects that.
+The non-thematisation of art in the media at the time reflects that.
+Art even being some kind of non-word at times reflects that.

 The situation reminds me of Berthold Brecht’s Threepenny Opera.
 There’s a song in it called ‘What Keeps Mankind Alive?’
 One line in this song goes ‘Let’s have the grub first, then the morality’.
 Put another way, bread first, then ethics.
 Health first, then the arts.

 They say freedom stands on the shoulders of security.
 So yeah, let’s never forget about the prerequisites for the public security we are enjoying today.
 But if we’re mindful of that, does it mean we can’t be mindful of anything else?

 But aren’t we standing on the shoulders of security today?
 I daresay on the whole we are blessed with more prosperity and stability than ever before.
 Doesn’t the relative comfort of our lives allow us to look beyond the grub that keeps our bodies alive and look at the morality if you will – and at the arts that feed our spirits?
 In other words, don’t we have more than enough bread and aren’t we healthy enough to turn to art now?

 Indeed Singapore society, including Government, has begun to do that.
 Arguably, today the arts do have a better standing than in the past.
 The media have begun to reflect that.
 Art no longer being a non-word has begun to reflect that.